-The study informs the resource objective identified in the proposal, management of Heterobasidion root disease (Heterobasidion) expansion post-harvest and decades after harvest in timberlands.
 The study does not directly inform specific Forest Practice Rules (FPRs).
 However, the results of the study further the intent of forest management outlined in the FPRs (FPR Section 897 (1)), and the intent of an exemption of the requirement to prepare a harvest plan for the limited removal of dead, dying, and diseased trees (FPR Section 1038(b)) by evaluating methods to control disease of commercially important species and documenting the spread of disease in managed timber stands.

 The study proposal contained multiple goals informing the management of Heterobasidion infection in true fir (Abies sp.) stands.
 Heterobasidion is a complex of fungal species that can occur as a parasite on healthy trees and a saprophyte on dead stumps and roots, causing root and butt rot in conifers.
 True fir species, red fir (Abies magnifica) and white fir (Abies concolor) in California, are susceptible to Heterobasidion occidentale infection while other commercially important species such as Ponderosa pine are susceptible to other species of Heterobasidion.
 Infection can cause reduced vigor and mortality as trees mature.
-Timberlands are particularly susceptible to Heterobasidion infection due to the presence of stumps that can serve as persistent sources of infection through spore dispersal and root to root contact.
-The study's goals included evaluation of the effectiveness of post-harvest chemical and biological control methods to reduce infection, evaluation of the role of mechanical wounding in post-harvest Heterobasidion infection and beetle attack, and to estimate the stand level biomass that might be conserved using post-harvest treatments.
+Timberlands are particularly susceptible to Heterobasidion infection due to the presence of stumps that can serve as persistent sources of Heterobasidion through spore dispersal and root to root contact.
+The study's goals included evaluation of the effectiveness of post-harvest chemical and biological control methods to reduce Heterobasidion infection, evaluation of the role of mechanical wounding in post-harvest Heterobasidion infection and beetle attack, and to estimate the stand level biomass that might be conserved using post-harvest treatments.